- Age Range: 7-11 on admission

 “Young people are supported to express themselves with their views and feelings being heard.”

 Social worker, October 2019

-Our focus is in three key areas of our work with children.
+Our focus is in three key areas of our work with children and young people.
 From the start of placement; our role is to support all children to attain a positive transition to:

 Adults work closely and sensitively in supporting children/young people to return to family where it is a potential; and provide outreach support services where required.

-Where it is a potential to support a child to step down to foster care, we will work in partnership to identify specific Foster Carers able to meet the Child’s needs, and then support them in a successful planned transition.
+Where there is potential to support a child to step down to foster care, we will work in partnership to identify specific Foster Carers able to meet the Child’s needs, and then support them in a successful planned transition.

 Preparation for independence